RAMAC: Multimodal Risk-Aware Offline Reinforcement Learning and the Role of Behavior Regularization: Implementation Details

-Optimising Eq.~\ref{eq:critic_loss_final} yields a calibrated estimate of the return law, whose lower tail supplies the CVaR gradients used in Step~2 (Sec.~\ref{sec:risk_aware_actor}).
+Thus Eq.~\ref{eq:critic_loss_final} is exactly the compact critic objective in Sec.~\ref{sec:critic}, with deterministic grids $(\tau_i,\tau'_j)$ used in place of stochastic $(\tau,\tau')$.
+Optimising this loss yields an estimate of the return distribution; its lower tail is then aggregated into $\mathrm{CVaR}_\alpha$ to provide the tail-aware gradients used in the RAMAC actor loss (Step~2).

 \paragraph{Hyperparameters} Unless noted, we use Adam for all networks (default $3{\times}10^{-4}$), batch size 256, discount $\gamma{=}0.99$, soft target update $\tau_{\text{target}}{=}0.005$, and no LR decay.
-RAMAC’s (critic LR, IQN size, $\eta$, gradient–norm clipping, optional $Q$–target clipping, etc.) are listed in Table~\ref{tab:ramac_key_hparams}. \paragraph{RAFMAC risk weight tuning} we swept $\eta\in\{1,10,50,100,300,1000\}$ and \emph{unified to $\eta{=}1000$} for all datasets; critic settings are fixed ($lr_{\text{critic}}{=}3{\times}10^{-4}$, \texttt{emb\_dim}$=128$, \texttt{n\_quantiles}$=32$) (Table~\ref{tab:ramac_key_hparams}). \paragraph{Critic–target clipping} Where specified , target returns are clipped ($[-300,300]$ or $[-150,150]$) to dampen rare outliers without affecting on–manifold learning.
+RAMAC’s specific hyperparameters (critic LR, IQN size, $\eta$, gradient–norm clipping, optional $Q$–target clipping, etc.) are listed in Table~\ref{tab:ramac_key_hparams}. \paragraph{RAFMAC Risk-Weight Tuning} For RAFMAC, we swept $\eta\in\{1,10,50,100,300,1000\}$ and \emph{unified to $\eta{=}1000$} for all datasets; critic settings are fixed ($lr_{\text{critic}}{=}3{\times}10^{-4}$, \texttt{emb\_dim}$=128$, \texttt{n\_quantiles}$=32$) (Table~\ref{tab:ramac_key_hparams}). \paragraph{Critic–Target Clipping} Where specified, target returns are clipped ($[-300,300]$ or $[-150,150]$) to dampen rare outliers without affecting on–manifold learning.